-Structured application and selection procedures, permanent contact persons in the administration, center-wide graduate offices, offers for PhD candidates with families, support for international PhD candidates, and clearly defined conflict resolution procedures establish optimal conditions for doing a PhD.
+Structured application and selection procedures, ZI YX contact persons in the administration, center-wide graduate offices, offers for PhD candidates with families, support for international PhD candidates, and clearly defined conflict resolution procedures establish optimal conditions for doing a PhD.

-- The PhD programs of the Helmholtz Centers establish a structured application and selection procedure with clearly defined requirements, transparent procedural steps, center-specific but standardized assessment criteria, and permanent contact persons.
+- The PhD programs of the Helmholtz Centers establish a structured application and selection procedure with clearly defined requirements, transparent a selection process, center-specific but standardized assessment criteria, and fixed contact persons.
 The relevant information can be found on the website of each Helmholtz Center.
-During the selection process, applicants' personality and their full range of experience are taken into account.
-In addition to academic qualifications, which constitute the primary criterion for the selection of PhD candidates, the selection process also accounts for additional competencies such as teaching and supervision experience (e.g. of Master and Bachelor students), team spirit, and involvement in student bodies or outreach activities. - The Helmholtz Centers provide PhD candidates with the necessary infrastructure for the completion of their PhD project, which may include test slots and opportunities to collect samples. - Each Helmholtz Center has graduate offices or permanent contact persons within the administrative structure, providing PhD candidates with advice on how to structure and organize their PhD project.
+During the selection process, applicants' personal profiles and their full range of experience are taken into account.
+In addition to academic qualifications, which constitute the primary criterion for the selection of PhD candidates, additional competencies such as teaching and supervision experience (e.g. of Master and Bachelor students), team spirit, and involvement in student bodies or outreach activities. - The Helmholtz Centers provide PhD candidates with the necessary infrastructure for the completion of their PhD project, which may include measurement slots on large devices or access to samples. - Each Helmholtz Center has graduate offices or fixed contact persons within the administrative structure, providing PhD candidates with advice on how to structure and organize their PhD project.
 They also inform PhD candidates about training offers.

 - During their project, PhD candidates receive support in the form of flexible working hours and childcare facilities.
 If PhD candidates take parental leave, the Helmholtz Association aims to extend their funding period accordingly. - PhD candidates from abroad sometimes face major challenges as a result of cultural and language barriers, which can affect the progress of their PhD project and their integration.
-To address these difficulties, the Helmholtz Centers offer advice and training and networking opportunities.
+To address these challenges, the Helmholtz Centers offer advice and training, as well as networking opportunities.
 The Centers and supervisors are responsible for informing PhD candidates about these opportunities.
 The Centers guarantee that all information necessary for doing a PhD project is available at least in English, or that appropriate translation support is made available. - The technology transfer offices of the Helmholtz Centers serve as confidential contact points for inventions, patent protection and business ideas.
-PhD candidates and their supervisors have a responsibility to inform the technology transfer offices of inventions or research results that may require initiation of patent procedures before their publication. - The Helmholtz Centers actively encourage the formation of representations of PhD candidates such as the Helmholtz Juniors and other networking activities among PhD candidates.
-The Centers ensure that PhD candidates have a say in decisions affecting the promotion of PhD candidates.
+PhD candidates and their supervisors have a responsibility to inform the technology transfer offices of inventions or research results that may require initiation of patent procedures before their publication. - The Helmholtz Centers actively encourage the formation of PhD candidate representation groups such as the Helmholtz Juniors and other networking activities among PhD candidates.
+The Centers ensure that PhD candidates have a say in decisions affecting the training and development of PhD candidates.

-&lt;sup>7 In this regard, the Helmholtz Association orientates itself i. a. to the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers (European Commission 2005).
+&lt;sup>7 In this regard, the Helmholtz Association orientates itself i. a. to the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers (European Commission 2005)